awl88/KingdomCoverage/README.md

 ## Setup/Installation requirements

 * If you want to interact with the finished program, please visit: [Kingdom Coverage](INSERT_URL_HERE_WHEN_UPLOADED).
 * In order to edit this project and work with it on your own machine you will need a terminal application such as Terminal or Bash.
-Since this project has a Gradle and Spring nature, you will need to have the Spring Tool Suite installed.
-You will also need a database server program such as MAMP or LAMP.
+Since this project has a Gradle and Spring nature, you will need to have the [Spring Tool Suite](https://spring.io/tools) installed.
+You will also need a database server program such as [MAMP](https://www.mamp.info/en/) and a web server program such as [Apache](https://www.apache.org/).
 * Start by opening the terminal application and typing the command
 ```
 git clone https://github.com/awl88/KingdomCoverage.git